muditki/ComponoTestMudi/README.md

 After each test failure screen shouts are captured and store under playwright report directory

+trace.zip file created for  each test that was failed and you can open the saved trace using Playwright CLI or in browser on trace.playwright.dev

 ### Useful Resources
 * https://playwright.dev/
 * https://www.udemy.com/share/106byY3@IwZeZ1RM8zXjNl70G9bE6pHtUHNd4FgtPg0c17R8lwFxywnLbly95nMvNaeqdiO8/